epatrizio/cds/README.md

 * In /examples/sort directory, there is a classic and easy application of priority queue data structure:\
 The array heap sort.
 For simplicity, only the int type has been processed.

+### Makefile

+In Makefile, you will find :

+* Compilation commands (project, tests, examples)

+* Lib creation : according to the data structures that you will import in your project, adjust the command with the correct .c and .h files.\
+Watch out for dependencies!
+For example, vectors are the basis of everything else.